• Skip to primary navigation

 I've toyed with posting a vegan roast potatoes recipe for AGES now and BOY am I glad I finally decided to!
 They're one of those recipes which is super easy to veganise, so I often wonder if you actually need my help to make them.
 So instead of my usual veganising process, I decided to do an OPTIMISING process!
 The recipe and method on this page is you GUARANTEED ticket to the crispiest, fluffiest roast potatoes with ZERO animal fat required (coz it's bleurgh obvs).

 Obviously you're gonna share these vegan roast potatoes with a big slap-up dinner, so why not stick my vegan turkey roast OR vegan roast beef on your to-make schedule!?
-Oh and don't you DARE make these without my vegan gravy or I'll call the police!
+Oh and don't you DARE make these without my vegan Yorkshire puddings and vegan gravy or I'll call the police!
+Making these for thanksgiving?
+Why not check out all my favourite thanksgiving recipes!

 Jump to: